heig-vd-dai-course/heig-vd-dai-course/15-smtp-and-ncat/COURSE_MATERIAL.md

 The `MX` record is the email server that will receive emails for the given domain name.
 One of the `TXT` contains the `SPF` records with `v=spf1 [...]`.

-## Security concerns and blacklisting
+## Security concerns and spam

-The email protocols are quite old and were not designed with security in mind.
+The email protocols are quite old and were not designed with security in mind in the first place.

 If we look at the SMTP protocol, we can see that:

 - SMTP does not require authentication